PokemonAutomation/pokemonautomation.github.io/docs/FAQ.md

 If you are dead-set on MC automation without a computer, you will need to look elsewhere.

-### Why are you discontinuing support for the Arduino Uno/Leonardo, Teensy 2, and Pro Micro?
+### Why did you discontinue support for the Arduino Uno/Leonardo, Teensy 2, and Pro Micro?

 These are collectively the "AVR8 boards" which numerous other projects use.
 So it may be sad to seem them go.
 The decision to drop them was not taken lightly.